GaloisInc/VERSE-OpenSUT/components/mission_protection_system/src/README.md

 states inbetween individual writes are consistent.
 Therefore, it is only necessary to guarantee that individual writes (to shared locations) are made atomically.

+## GPIO

+When built with `GPIO=Enabled`, the MPS can output the current actuator state to a Linux GPIO device (e.g. `/dev/gpiochip1`).
+This is enabled by running `./mps` with the environment variable `MPS_GPIO_DEVICE` set to the device path.
+The MPS will configure lines 0 and 1 of the target GPIO device as outputs and set each line to be active when the corresponding actuator is `ON` and inactive when it is `OFF`.

 ## License